GrafiteInc/CMS/README.md

 ## Installation

-Create a new Laravel application.
+Create a new Laravel application, and make a database somewhere and update the .env file.

 * Run the following command: